grace-notes/website/contents/topics/claudius.md

 after his exhaustion, or in a clyster, as if designed to relieve his bowels, is likewise uncertain.

-XLV.
+## XLV ##

 His death was kept secret until everything was settled relative to his successor.
 Accordingly, vows were made for his recovery, and comedians were called to amuse him, as it was pretended, by his own desire.
 He died upon the third of the ides of October [13th October], in the consulship of Asinius Marcellus and Acilius Aviola, in the sixty-fourth year of his age, and the fourteenth of his reign.
 His funeral was celebrated with the customary imperial pomp, and he was ranked amongst the gods.
 This honour was taken from him by Nero, but restored by Vespasian.

-XLVI.
+## XLVI ##

 The chief presages of his death were, the appearance of a comet, his father Drusus’s monument being struck by lightning, and the death of most of the magistrates of all ranks that year.
 It appears from several circumstances, that he was sensible of his approaching dissolution, and made no secret of it.
 For when he nominated the consuls, he appointed no